Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 5. NEXT STEPS: SKILL BUILDING, REFERRALS, FOLLOW UP, AND ONGOING SUPPORT

-At the end of every visit, a Veteran should feel clear about what happens next.
-Unless this happens, the visit cannot be successful.
+At the end of every visit, a Veteran should have a clear understanding of what will happen next.
 Next steps may include the following:

 - Skill building.
 This could mean taking a class, like one of the Whole Health skill-building courses offered at some VA sites, or other self-care related classes, such as a class on yoga, tai chi, or meditation.
 It might also mean reading handouts or online materials for Veterans like the ones featured on the VA Office of Patient Centered Care and Cultural Transformation SharePoint.